Sailing Skills Map & FAQ's

 (may take up to 4 for pleasure sailing depending on weight) The 570 has a longer hull length and larger sail plan than the 500 but is otherwise identical.
 Dual trapeze.

-Complete checkout to demonstrate existing skills or complete cat lesson level 1.
 Single-handing: obtain catamaran level 3 access.

 Nacra 580 (level 2 cat) jib, main and spinnaker, center boards.
 Two person (may take up to 4 for pleasure sailing depending on weight) Dual trapeze.